 Shaping Academic Discourse

-A standard way of measuring the academic impact of a scholar’s research is through the incidence of citations to it.
-According to SSRN, Bebchuk is, and has steadily been, the most cited corporate law scholar.
-It is worth highlighting, however, that Bebchuk’ research also stands out in another way: there is a wide array of prominent academics that did not merely cite and refer to Bebchuk’s analysis but also devoted an article that substantially engages with his research.
-Below I list several significant areas in which Bebchuk’s influence is reflected in such engagement by prominent academics.
+A standard way of measuring the academic impact of a scholar’s research is by the number of citations to it.
+According to SSRN, Bebchuk has consistently been, and remains, the most cited corporate law scholar.
+It is worth highlighting, however, that Bebchuk’ research also stands out in another way: there is a wide array of prominent academics that have not merely cited and referred to Bebchuk’s analysis, but have also devoted articles addressing the substance of his work.
+Below I list several significant areas in which Bebchuk’s powerful influence is reflected in responses by prominent scholars.

-Takeover regulation: When Bebchuk was still a graduate student, Professor Easterbrook and Fischel (then at Chicago) engaged with him in influential Stanford Law Review exchange on takeover regulation; and soon afterwards Professor Alan Schwartz (Yale) published three response articles to Bebchuk’s research on the subject;
+Takeover regulation: When Bebchuk was still a graduate student, Professors Frank Easterbrook and Daniel Fischel (then at the University of Chicago) took part in an influential Stanford Law Review exchange with Bebchuk on takeover regulation; and soon thereafter, Professor Alan Schwartz (Yale University) published three response articles to Bebchuk’s research on the subject;

-Shareholder power and rights: Bebchuk’s article on increasing shareholder power was the subject of a response article by Professor Steven Bainbridge (UCLA), who subsequently engaged with Bebchuk’s positions in numerous posts on Bainbridge’s popular blog, as well as two articles by Professors Lynn Stout (then at UCLA) and an article by Professor Jonathan Macey (Yale);
+Shareholder power and rights: Bebchuk’s article on increasing shareholder power was the subject of a response article by Professor Steven Bainbridge (UCLA), who subsequently addressed Bebchuk’s positions in numerous posts on Bainbridge’s popular blog.
+Two articles by Professors Lynn Stout (then at UCLA) and an article by Professor Jonathan Macey (Yale) and also addressed Bebchuk’s views on this issue;

-State competition: Bebchuk’s proposal for a new approach to jurisdictional competition in corporate law attracted response articles by Professor Jonathan Macey, and by Professors Stephen Choi (NYU) and Andrew Guzman (then at Berkeley);
+State competition: Bebchuk’s proposal for a new approach to jurisdictional competition in corporate law attracted response articles by Professor Jonathan Macey (Yale), Stephen Choi (NYU) and Andrew Guzman (then at Berkeley);

-Executive compensation: Bebchuk’s widely acclaimed co-authored book on executive pay was the subject of response pieces by professor Jeffrey Gordon (Columbia) and former SEC Chair Arthur Levitt, as well as a large number of book review essays by prominent academics;
+Executive compensation: Bebchuk’s widely acclaimed book co-authored with Jesse Fried (Harvard), on executive pay was the subject of response pieces by professor Jeffrey Gordon (Columbia) and former SEC Chair Arthur Levitt, as well as a large number of book review essays by prominent academics;

-Corporate political spending: Bebchuk’s research in support of mandatory disclosure of such spending was the subject of a symposium law review issue with five response articles; and
+Corporate political spending: Bebchuk’s research in support of mandatory disclosure of corporate spending was the subject of a symposium law review issue with five response articles; and

-Stakeholder capitalism: Bebchuk's current research on stakeholder capitalism is the subject of response articles by Professors Einer Elhauge (Harvard) and Colin Mayer (Oxford), as well as of high-profile debates over this research at Oxford and London Business School.
+Stakeholder capitalism: Bebchuk's current research on stakeholder capitalism is the subject of response articles by Professors Einer Elhauge (Harvard) and Colin Mayer (Oxford), as well as the center of high-profile debates at Oxford and London Business School.

-Finally, while the above discussion focused on corporate law scholarship, Bebchuk’s work has had considerable influence on financial economists as well.
-To illustrate, his work on executive compensation was the subject of responsive articles by Economics Nobel Laureate Bengt Holmstrom and former Chairman of the Council of economic Advisors Glen Hubbard; the option scheme he invented for corporate reorganizations was embraced by Economics Nobel Laureate Oliver Hart as key element of his proposal for improving bankruptcy procedures; Bebchuk’s article on staggered boards was listed in the Journal of Financial Economics’ Hall of Fame of most-cited articles; and more than 1,200 empirical studies applied the entrenchment index developed in Bebchuk’s research with Cohen and Ferrell.
+Finally, while the above discussion has focused on corporate law scholarship, Bebchuk’s work has also had considerable influence on financial economists.
+To illustrate, his work on executive compensation was the subject of response articles by Economics Nobel Laureate Bengt Holmstrom and former Chairman of the Council of Economic Advisors Glen Hubbard; the option scheme he devised for corporate reorganizations was embraced by Economics Nobel Laureate Oliver Hart as a key element of his proposal for improving bankruptcy procedures; Bebchuk’s article on staggered boards was listed in the Journal of Financial Economics’ Hall of Fame of most-cited articles; and more than 1,200 empirical studies have applied the entrenchment index developed in Bebchuk’s research with Alma Cohen and Alan Ferrell (Harvard).

 B. Mentoring of Future Academics

 It has been said that "[t]he one concerned with days, plants wheat; with years, plants trees; with generations, educates people."
-Bebchuk has had substantial impact on the field not only through the force of his writing but also through educating and mentoring over the years many of the field’s significant scholars.
-Along the years, he mentored over forty students and postdocs who are now full-time academics, and most of them are in the corporate field.
+Bebchuk has had an unparalleled impact on the field not only because of the power of his writing, but also due to his educating and mentoring many of the field’s significant scholars over the years.
+During his years of teaching, Bebchuk has mentored over forty students and postdocs who are now full-time academics, most of them in the corporate field.